JamBrain/DairyBox/README.md

 You should also set up [SSH with GitHub](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-ssh-urls) ([more info](https://help.github.com/categories/ssh/)), as it makes everything simpler (no need to generate tokens).

+The recommended checkout should look something like this.

 ```sh
 cd www
 git init